EU claims court errors in bid to overturn $15.7 bln Apple tax judgment | Law-Order

 EU claims court errors in bid to overturn $15.7 bln Apple tax judgment

-Apple has said the General Court judgment proved it has always complied with Irish laws, with the issue more about where it should pay taxes rather than the amount.
+"After a thorough review of the facts and the Commission’s claims, the General Court was clear in their determination that Apple has always abided by the law in Ireland, as we do everywhere we operate," the company said in a statement.
 The CJEU will hold a hearing on the case in the coming months.
 The case is C-465/20 P Commission v Ireland and Others.

 ($1 = 0.8259 euros)